Franklin National Bank: History

 In 1964, Franklin opened branch offices in New York City, and in 1967 merged with Federation Bank & Trust Company.
-In 1968, Roth was removed as CEO by his protégé, Harold Gleason, after an alleged conflict of interest real estate scandal involving Donald Roth and the proposed airfield development at Calverton, N.Y. (see Newsday).
+In 1968, Roth was removed as CEO by his protégé, Harold Gleason, after an alleged conflict of interest real estate scandal involving Donald Roth and the proposed airfield development at Calverton, New York.
+Importantly, the bank had several branches on the Bahamas and other tax havens before 1971.
 In 1970, Roth lost his position as Chairman and was pushed off the board of directors in favor of an influential future promised by Michele Sindona.
-Gleason then became Chairman and Chief Executive Officer, inviting Laurence Tisch to join as Vice Chairman as he was a 22% shareholder.
+Gleason then became chairman and chief executive officer, inviting Laurence Tisch to join as vice chairman as he was a 22% shareholder.

 Collapse

-In 1972, Michele Sindona, a banker with close ties to the Mafia, the pseudo-masonic lodge P2, and the Nixon administration, purchased a controlling interest in Long Island's Franklin National Bank from Laurence Tisch, Chairman of Loews Corporation, which owned hotels in Italy.
+In 1972, Michele Sindona, a banker with close ties to the Mafia, the masonic lodge P2, and the Nixon administration, purchased a controlling interest in Long Island's Franklin National Bank from Laurence Tisch, Chairman of Loews Corporation, which owned hotels in Italy.
 Later the U.S. Comptroller of the Currency declared Tisch an unqualified director for reasons of conflict of interest, paving the way for Sindona to take over Franklin.
 Sindona paid more than Tisch had paid for the stock.
 Tisch was later sued by the Federal Deposit Insurance Corporation (FDIC) for breach of fiduciary duty with respect to the sale of his shares to Sindona.
 Tisch had bought the shares in a gradual accumulation as a favor for Sindona.
 It would appear the sudden need to sell the shares and Sindona sitting in the wings allowed the purchase of shares by Sindona to appear as a golden angel to the rescue.
 Harold Gleason orchestrated the situation by appointing Tisch as a board member, creating the conflict of interest circumstance which would allow Tisch to make the sale to Sindona for other than investment quality reasons.
-Neither the Comptroller of the Currency, the FDIC, or the Security and Exchange Commission showed any interest in the matter.
+Neither the Comptroller of the Currency, the FDIC, or the Securities and Exchange Commission showed any interest in the matter.